owncloud/ocis/docs/ocis/adr/0024-msgpack-metadata.md

 ## Decision Outcome

 Chosen option: "[msgpack files](#msgpack-files)", because we want to stay with a self describing binary format.
-This is a performance tradeoff that is faster and more efficient than text based formats and more flexible but less efficient then protobuf.
+This is a performance tradeoff that is faster and more efficient than text based formats and more flexible but less efficient than protobuf.

 Note: directory listings are still read from the storage and remain uncached.